UUWaco Facebook Page

 Worship: Our building will be closed beginning Sunday, March 15.
-Sunday Service is held live via Zoom, and the recording is posted on the church website, Facebook, and social media.
+Sunday Service is held live via Zoom, and the recording is posted on the church website, Facebook, Twitter, and Instagram.
 We will continue to develop virtual interaction opportunities, as well as reaching out to those who do not use such technology.

-    Meetings/Interest/Covenant Groups: All meetings and gatherings are cancelled: Vegetarian/Vegan Potluck, Women’s Group, Meditation, Reading Circle, outside groups, etc. These groups may choose to conduct meetings via various social media and conferencing technology.
+Meetings/Interest/Covenant Groups: All in-person meetings and gatherings are cancelled: Vegetarian/Vegan Potluck, Women’s Group, Meditation, Reading Circle, outside groups, etc. Most of these groups hold virtual meetings now.
 Let’s use technology and help others use it!

 Renters: Blackland Outdoor Academy has also suspended its activity in the building.

 Meals on Wheels: Call 254-752-0316; Volunteers Needed; Volunteer hours M-F 8-11:30 AM and 1-3 PM; Volunteer training is on Wednesday afternoon.